 - May operate a boat powered by a motor of more than 6 hp but no more than 35 hp legally only if they:

 - Have been issued a boating safety certificate and have it on board the boat and …

 - Are directly supervised on board by a person at least 16 years of age.

 - May not operate a boat powered by a motor of more than 35 hp legally under any conditions.

-Persons 16 years of age and born on or after July 1, 1996, may operate a boat legally without restrictions.
+Those born before July 1, 1996, may operate a boat legally without restrictions.